Binary Linear Codes, Dimers and Hypermatrices

 \section{Abstract}

-Two cornerstones of the Kasteleyn method are: 1. rewriting the Ising partition function as the dimer partition function, that is, the generating function of the perfect matchings, and 2. expressing the dimer partition function of planar graphs as the determinant.
-This paper initiates the 3-dimensional Kasteleyn method.

-We show that the weight enumerator of any binary linear code is polynomial reducible to the permanent of a 3-dimensional matrix (3-matrix).
-In analogy to the standard (2-dimensional) matrices we say that a 3-matrix $A$ is {\em Kasteleyn} if signs of its entries may be changed so that, denoting by $A'$ the resulting 3-matrix, we have $\Per(A)= \det(A')$.
-We show that in contrast with the 2-dimensional case the class of Kasteleyn 3-matrices is rich; namely, for each matrix $M$ there is a Kasteleyn 3-matrix $A$ so that $\Per(M)= \Per(A)= \det(A')$.

-In particular, the dimer partition function of a finite 3-dimensional cubic lattice may be written as the determinant of the vertex-adjacency 3-matrix of a 2-dimensional simplicial complex which preserves the natural embedding of the cubic lattice.
+We show that the weight enumerator of any binary linear code is equal to the permanent of a 3-dimensional hypermatrix (3-matrix).
+We also show that each permanent is a determinant of a 3-matrix.
+As an application we write the dimer partition function of a finite 3-dimensional cubic lattice as the determinant of the vertex-adjacency 3-matrix of a 2-dimensional simplicial complex which preserves the natural embedding of the cubic lattice.